Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 Is it the new found freedom of a tiny human?
-(I’m imagining a toddler Mel Gibson in Braveheart)

 The terror and unknown of what they might do in their room?

-Or the potential for sleepless nights and who wants those again?
+Or the potential for sleepless nights… and who wants those again?

-But… it doesn’t have to be that scary.
+TRUST ME FRIENDS.
+It doesn’t have to be that scary.
 It can go smoothly.
 It can be a piece of cake.
 It can be a total walk in the park.